januszjasinski/KringleCon-IV/README.md

 # KringleCon-IV

 My repository for KringleCon IV.
-JUst including some extra stuff I thought may be worth your time looking at.
+Just including some extra stuff I thought may be worth your time looking at.

 ## Report